-Avocado prices could spike as U.S. suspends avocado imports from Mexico
+Avocado prices could spike as U.S. suspends imports from Mexico

 “The people from the facility tried to intimidate and then [threaten] the inspector, so he reported it to the USDA, then they decided to pull out all the inspectors and close the border indefinitely,” he said.

-Martha Montoya, chief executive of Agtools, said experienced inspectors can identify an avocado’s region of origin from their size, shape and skin texture.
+Martha Montoya, chief executive of Agtools, said experienced inspectors can identify an avocado’s region of origin from its size, shape and skin texture.
 The American mania for avocados as a “good fat” has created a boom in Mexico, with many states growing them and attempting to find ways to sneak them into Michoacán so they can be sold in the United States, she said.
 The broadening U.S. racial and ethnic makeup has spurred greater avocado consumption, and younger generations have embraced the squishable fruit in droves.

 In 2021, Michoacán sold 2.26 billion pounds of avocados into the United States, up from 1.9 billion just two years prior.
 This has happened, Swanson said, even as California has “steadily been transferring acreage away from avocados,” leaving the United States more dependent upon Mexican imports.